HOW FAMOUS SPEAKERS PREPARED THEIR ADDRESSES

 5. You will probably find this plan very helpful:

 a).
-Show something thing that is wrong.
+Show something thing that is

 b).
 Show how to remedy it.